kudashevs/accept-language/README.md

 ];
 ```

-Once added, the `AcceptLanguageServiceProvider` will instantiate the `AcceptLanguage` class, apply some initial configuration
+The `AcceptLanguageServiceProvider` will instantiate the `AcceptLanguage` class and apply some initial configuration settings.
+Then, it will call the `process` method.
+However, you can comment it and call the `proccess` method in whatever place you want.
-settings, and call the `process` method.
-After finishing the setup process, it binds the instance into the Laravel service container.
+After being registered, the `AcceptLanguage` instance becomes accessible via the Laravel's service container.
+The instance
-Thus, the instance becomes accessible through a dependency injection mechanism or an alias (e.g `app('acceptlanguage')`).
+can be accessed by the class name or through an alias (e.g `app('acceptlanguage')`).

 If you want to add a Laravel Facade just add it to the aliases array in the `config/app.php` file.
 ```php